stnolting/neo430/README.md

 compatibility with the original instruction set.
 The NEO430 is not an MSP430 clone – it is more a complete new implementation from the bottom up.
-The processor features a very small outline, already implementing standard features like a timer, a watchdog, UART and SPI serial interfaces, general purpose IO ports, an internal bootloader and of course internal memory for program code and data.
+The processor features a very small outline, already implementing standard features like a timer, a watchdog, UART, TWI and SPI serial interfaces, general purpose IO ports, an internal bootloader and of course internal memory for program code and data.
 All of the peripheral modules are optional – so if you do not need them, you can exclude them from implementation to reduce the size